 Master's Programme (60 credits) in Nordic Welfare

 With in-depth knowledge of how societal issues are linked to welfare, health and lifestyle, you can play an important role in tackling future welfare issues.
-The Master's programme in Nordic Welfare prepares you to participate in research and development work.
+The Master’s programme in Nordic Welfare prepares you for participating in research and development work.

 About the education